 Flanagan has represented as a cultural leader at the World Economic Forum at Davos.
 Her work has been supported by commissions and grants including The British Arts Council, the National Science Foundation, the National Institute of Justice, the National Academy of Sciences, the National Endowment for the Humanities, and the Institute of Museum and Library Services.

-The process of creating the work feeds from net culture and computational customs where flippant trends become ongoing conceptual and physical truths.
-Making these works is a way of creating alternate systems to negotiate a type of peace with both the fleeting nature of the medium and its forms: the invisible nature of bits and bytes and conversely, the way these ephemeral forms forge lasting conceptual systems.
-Relationships of power between systems artificial and natural interest me greatly.
+The process of creating the work feeds from networked culture and computational customs where flippant trends become ongoing conceptual and physical truths.
+I create alternate systems to negotiate a type of peace with both the fleeting and invisible nature of bits and bytes and conversely, the way these ephemeral forms forge lasting conceptual systems.
+Relationships of power between systems artificial and animal (nature broadly categorized) interest me greatly.

 My design practice is deeply informed by the 20 years of game research I’ve conducted at my research laboratory Tiltfactor.org.
 I design games that innovate yet are accessible to a wide audience.
-I focus on narrative contexts that are inclusive, diverse, and fun.
-I started down this path as a digital game designer, and my practice has emerged as open to genre and situation: I create digital games, board games, sports, puzzles, urban games and performative, experimental games.
-Some of my games are commercially available; others merge into artworks, become books, or are deployed in research.
-I’m also interested in how the “ludic language” emerges from games to pervade other games and situations.
+I focus on transformative experiences for players and narrative contexts that are inclusive, diverse, and fun.
+I started down this path as a digital game designer, and my practice has emerged as open to genre and situation: I create digital games, board games, sports, puzzles, urban games and other experimental games.
+Some of my games are commercially available; others merge into artworks, slip into books, or are deployed in research.
+I’m interested in how a “ludic language” emerges from games to pervade other games and everyday situations.